+ PRACTICAL · HDB

 Submit

-Tap “Submit” and confirm.
-The app produces a reference number.
-Screenshot this.
-Email it to yourself.
-Keep it on file; you will reference it every time you communicate with BSC.
+Submit and confirm.
+Screenshot the confirmation screen and any reference HDB gives you, then email it to yourself.
+Keep it on file; it is what you quote every time you communicate with the BSC.

 Wait for the joint inspection appointment

-BSC contacts you to arrange the joint inspection after you submit.
-You will receive notification through the app, by SMS, or by email.
+BSC contacts you to arrange the joint inspection after you submit, using the contact details you gave on the form.
 The appointment is between you, a BSC officer, and the project contractor.

 If you have not heard back after a couple of weeks, contact the BSC directly.
 Scheduling can run slower during peak handover periods.